Kerala a ‘mini-Pakistan’, terrorists vote for Rahul, Priyanka Gandhi: BJP’s Nitesh Rane

 The Mahayuti coalition comprises the BJP, Deputy Chief Minister Eknath Shinde faction of the Shiv Sena and the Nationalist Congress Party group led by Deputy Chief Minister Ajit Pawar.

+Kerala Chief Minister Pinarayi Vijayan on Tuesday said that the remark by Rane was “deeply malicious”.

+“Such rhetoric reflects the hate campaigns orchestrated by the Sangh Parivar against Kerala, a bastion of secularism and communal harmony,” Vijayan said on social media.
+“We strongly denounce this vile attack on Kerala, and call upon all democratic and secular forces to unite against Sangh Parivar’s hateful propaganda.”

-Following the Opposition’s criticism of his comment, the state fisheries and ports minister told ANI that he had only sought to highlight the religious conversion of Hindus and “love jihad” in the southern state.
+Following the Congress’ criticism of his comment, the state fisheries and ports minister told ANI on Monday that he had only sought to highlight the religious conversion of Hindus and “love jihad” in the southern state.

 “Love jihad” is a Hindutva conspiracy theory that Muslim men lure Hindu women into romantic relationships in order to convert them to Islam through marriage.
 The Union Home Ministry has told Parliament that Indian law has no provision defining such a term.